bruh315/crt/README.md

-# crt
+# C Runtime
+- This is a runtime implemented in the C programming language, specifically C89.
+- Idk why I am wasting my life on this but I'm reimplementing it, just as a fun project.
-C runtime implemented in C89 itself, trying to make this portable.
+- This isn't an actual reliable runtime but I'm trying to make this safe and portable.